blocknetdx/blocknet-docs/blocknetDXservice-node.md

    * Take note of these generated outputs as they will be needed in the configuration files

-* Go to Google and search "what's my ip".
+* Now you need to retrieve your SNODE SERVER computer Public IP address.
+If you only use one Public IP address, go to Google and search "what's my ip".
 Your Public IP address will be displayed.
 Take note of this address as it will be needed in the configuration files
+   * If you're using a VPN or VPS for the SNODE SERVER computer, you need to retrieve that Public IP address.
-   * Main-net users use PUBLIC_IP:41412
+   * Main-net users use YOUR_PUBLIC_IP:41412
-   * Test-net users use PUBLIC_IP:41474
+   * Test-net users use YOUR_PUBLIC_IP:41474

 * Navigate to your Blocknet data directory (default is: `%appdata%/roaming/blocknetdx/`)
    * Create/edit the `servicenode.conf` file (`/blocknetdx/testnet4/` for testnet users)